-Third-party insurance policy is good to cover claims by other drivers, but only when the policyholder can afford to pay their own repair costs without insurance.
+A third-party insurance policy is good for covering claims by other drivers, but only when the policyholder can afford to pay their repair costs without insurance.

 However, insurance providers may charge a higher insurance fee because third-party policies are typically designed for higher-risk drivers.